isabella232/advertising-cloud.ko-KR/help/integrations/audience-manager/import-audiences.md

 * (Advertisers with DSP):

-  * The segment is targeted in an Advertising Cloud display ad.
+  * The segment is targeted in an Adobe Advertising display ad.

   * The segment is added to the [!DNL Adobe AdCloud Cross-Channel] batch and real-time destinations within the Audience Manager user interface.

 * (Advertisers with [!DNL Search]):

-  * The segment is targeted in an Advertising Cloud search ad.
+  * The segment is targeted in an Adobe Advertising search ad.

   * The segment is added to the [!DNL Adobe Media Optimizer] batch and HTTP destinations within the Audience Manager user interface.
  -->